tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Platform as a service (PaaS)
 - Developer Focssed - not end user
 - High level - Managed Application Environments
+- User Provide code and EB handles the environment
+- Focus on code, low infrastructure overhead